UsenetBig8/STUMP/doc/md/proponents.md

 Rmgroup is a technical term, an abbreviation of \"remove group\".
 In the original USENET design, RMGROUPS were used to delete badly configured newsgroups.
-Due to widespread abuse and lack of built in authentication, Rmgroup messages are no longer effective and are widely ignored by all but most misconfigured news sites.
+Due to widespread abuse and lack of built in authentication, rmgroup messages are no longer effective and are widely ignored by all but most misconfigured news sites.

 In the `alt.\*` hierarchy, anyone can issue a rmgroup message, just as anyone can create a newsgroup.

-There are a few self-approinted guardians of propriety, who watch all newsgroup messages and rmgroup those newly created newsgroups that they do not like.
+There are a few self-approinted guardians of propriety, who watch all newgroup messages and rmgroup those newly created newsgroups that they do not like.
 But, as noted above, this will have no real effect.
 If you see a rmgroup message that deletes your newsgroup, simply ignore it.